-The power control button switches on or switches off the main power to the SAN Volume Controller 2145-8F2.
+The power control button switches on or switches off the main power to the SAN Volume Controller 2145-8F2 or SAN Volume Controller 2145-8F4.

 To turn on the power, press and release the power control button.

 To turn off the power, press and release the power control button.